In a Perfect World...: Singles

-As previously stated several different singles were initially short-listed to be released as the lead single.
-"Henny and Apple Juice" was dropped after a lackluster reception during early performances.
 "Return the Favor" was performed at Verizon/People Pre-Grammy party dedicated to Timbaland, in preparation for its release as the first single.
-However this was succeeded by "Energy" was marketed as the lead single, and "Return the Favor" was released as the second single instead.
-Due to the success of "Knock You Down" – it is Hilson's highest charting worldwide release as a lead singer and also her longest charting single, a decisions about the fifth single were not made until June 2009.
-Previously Hilson had said during promotional performances that "Get Your Money Up" would be the next single but this was never confirmed by retailers nor her record label.
-The song "Change Me", featuring Akon, was sent to US urban radio on October 12, 2009 Make Love was sent to radio on June 21, 2009.
+However this was succeeded by "Energy" and "Return the Favor" was released as the second single instead.
 "Energy" was released as the first single (except Europe) and was available as a digital download on May 27, 2008.
 The video premiered on July 14, 2008.
 It charted at number 78 on the Billboard Hot 100, number 21 and 72 on Hot R&B/Hip-Hop Songs and Pop 100 respectively.
 The single performed best in New Zealand where it charted at number 2 but failed to significantly chart elsewhere.
 Hilson announced in July 2009 that the single would be re-promoted as the next international single following the success of "Knock You Down".
 It was released in the UK as a download on September 13, 2009 and a CD single on September 14.
 It peaked at number 45 in the UK.
 Blender magazine ranked it number 61 on its list of "The Top 144 Songs of 2008".

-"Return the Favor" was released officially as the second worldwide single on October 7, 2008, and the video, premiered on October 23, 2008.
+"Return the Favor" was released as the second worldwide single on October 7, 2008, and the video, premiered on October 23, 2008.
 It failed to chart in the US.
 It was subsequently released in the UK and Europe as the lead single.
-The video was released to UK music channels on March 16, 2009, and received good airplay on UK radio.
-The song charted at number 83 after 2 days before peaking at 19.
+The video was released to UK music channels on March 16, 2009, the song charted at number 83 after 2 days before peaking at 19.